bitnami/charts/incubator/node/README.md

     bitnami-incubator/node
 ```

 The above command clones the remote git repository to the `/app/` directory  of the container.
-Additionally it sets the number or `replicas` to `2`.
+Additionally it sets the number of `replicas` to `2`.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,